SuaveSoftware/IMEXHUB/README.md

     - FREE - Completely:) The closest comparison product costs £hundreds each year to process more than 100 transactions per month

+## WHAT'S NEXT?
+- Documentation for developers to contribute and for clients to implement the application
+- Cards, for separate input and export configurations
+- Sessions, for concurrent users
+- Email (input)
+- PDF QR code (input)
+- Duplicate transactions (process)
+- PDF text parser (input)
+- Schedule imports
+- Schedule exports
+- Renderui to reset fileInput on import file
+- Document history log
+- User settings window
+- Display whether import is already exported in overview table
+- SEO analysis for feature list and homepage optimisation

 ## GETTING STARTED (LOCAL IMPLEMENTATION)
 #### R and RStudio setup
 ```